Introduction to Imagine 2084 Music Video

 I see a silver lining in this dark cloud of deception.
 Our circle of trust will get smaller, more intimate, and personal.
 We will learn to ignore the worst aspects of globalization and return to the village life known by our ancestors, where we only trust those in our family or those around the tribal firepit.
 We will, ultimately, learn to trust ourselves and our gut instinct.
 “To thine own self be true,” said the Bard.
 It’s good advice.

-The image of the face you see above, and the images I present in the video I am introducing, are not real in the traditional sense.
+The image of the face you see above and the images I present in the video I am introducing are not real in the traditional sense.
 They were produced by various Artificial Intelligence (AI) systems, the most advanced of which, DALL-E 2, was launched by OpenAI in early 2022.

 Like any tool, AI can be used for good or evil, and it will be used for both.
 “All is fair in love and war,” said John Lyly’s Euphues, a proverb I recently heard echoed by Russia’s Minister of Foreign Affairs Sergeĭ Viktorovich Lavrov.
 When asked about his country’s alleged war crimes in Ukraine, Lavrov said with a shrug: “It’s war.”
 In other words…all is fair.

 My purpose with this post is to educate you on the art of the possible, the art that is a lie that tells a lie.
 Don’t hate it, or fight it, for it will come just like any technology eventually comes, pushing aside the past to make room for the future.
-Picasso had something to say about that too: “Every act of creation is also an act of destruction.”
+Picasso had something to say about that, too: “Every act of creation is also an act of destruction.”

 I am an optimist (the only “ist” I want to be) so I am convinced that what is being created is a better world, a world where AI will help cure cancer, reduce pollution, increase safety, and generally improve human lives.
 I am, however, not naiive.
-AI is made by imperfect humans, and it is inevitable that human imperfections, their biases, fears, and prejudices, will find their way into the code (or “algorithms” if you prefer a more technical term).
+AI is made by imperfect humans, and it is inevitable that human imperfections, biases, fears, and prejudices will find their way into the code (or “algorithms” if you prefer a more technical term).

-AI will decide who gets insurance, and who does not.
-AI will decide what you pay for a mortgage, and what you see on the news.
+AI will decide who gets insurance and who does not.
+AI will decide what you pay for a mortgage and what you see on the news.
 AI will know if your child is gay or not, even before they do.
 AI will predict when you will die, with stunning accuracy.

 Today the solitary inventor, tinkering in his shop, has been overshadowed by task forces of science.
 Public policy could itself become the captive of the scientific-technological elite.